-How To Pick The Right Book Publishing Option
+How To Get a Book Published and Choose the Right Publishing Option

 If you’re reading this, you’ve already written a book, or you are seriously considering it.
-Now the question you want answered is, “What’s the best book publishing option for me?”
+Now the question you want answered is, “How do I get a book published, and what’s the best book publishing option for me?”

 The book publishing landscape is very confusing.
 This is for many reasons; the most relevant to you is that the business of book publishing has changed dramatically over the past decade, and most of the advice people give is dated and wrong.

 Furthermore, most of the guides to book publishing are geared towards writers, novelists, or hobbyists.
 Entrepreneurs, business owners, executives and other professionals should look at book publishing through a completely different lens than writers.

 This piece will examine the three book publishing options commonly available, explain the pros and cons of each, and help you understand exactly which one you should select.

 Just some background on me, so you know why I’m qualified to write this: I’ve been in the book and publishing industry for almost two decades, have authored four #1 New York Times Bestsellers, have started and exited multiple publishing companies, and am the co-founder and chairman of an innovative new company that is completely changing the way books are written and published.

 NOTE: In this piece, I am talking pretty much exclusively about non-fiction books.
 Fiction books have a different calculus, and I would recommend you read this and this if you are looking for publishing advice for novels.

 Understanding Modern Publishing